exercism/julia/concepts/booleans/about.md

 Only expressions which evaluate to `true` or `false` will be treated as a `Bool`.

 Specifically, empty arrays or strings will *not* be interpreted as `false`.
-There must be an appropriate test such as `isempty()` if you want special handlind for empty values.
+There must be an appropriate test such as `isempty()` if you want special handling for empty values.

 ## Boolean operators